 Breeding information on "Champagne Lookout" as well as pictures of Lookout and

-some of his offspring, and a little bit about who we are and where we're
+some of his offspring, and a little bit about who I am and where I'm

 located.
 Feel free